 Web approach:

-• Web-based IT is emerging, and it is used for communicating data.
-Keys are needed for protecting data privacy.
+- Web-based IT is emerging, and it is used for communicating data.
+Keys are needed to protect data privacy.

 Now that you know the importance of HL7 in emerging healthcare applications, let’s take a look at some of the problems that may arise while integrating HL7.